“I’m going to melt the connective tissue - basically roll it, massage it, and reduce the adhesions. This smooths out and helps hydrate the tissue.”

 The Tool: Monster Bands

 Stolz begins this three-part series with an ankle mobility workout, which he demonstrates in this slideshow.
 “These moves can be done as a set,” he says.
 “And it doesn’t hurt to do them every day.”
-For this workout’s Melt phase, Stolz recommends choosing one or two of the moves to start.
+For this workout’s Melt phase, he recommends choosing one or two of the moves to start.
 And make sure you don’t rush.
-“When you’re rolling, think of covering one inch at a time for a minute or so,” says Stolz.
+“When you’re rolling, think of covering one inch at a time for a minute or so,” he says.
 “A regeneration day should be slow.”

-Photographed by Mike Rosenthal; Gromming by Marina Gravini; Art Direction + Styled by Ashley Martin
+Photographed by Mike Rosenthal; Grooming by Marina Gravini; Art Direction + Styled by Ashley Martin